 So, you finally decided to buy a dive computer but quickly release that there are many different types and styles to choose from.

-Whether or not you choose a console or wrist mount, air integration, hose or hoseless, or one with Nitrox capabilities there is no doubt, that your newly acquired computer will soon become your new best friend underwater.
+Whether or not you choose a console, wrist mount, air integration, hose, hoseless, or one with Nitrox capabilities there is no doubt, that your newly acquired computer will soon become your new best friend underwater.

 But, which type is best for you?

-The type that works best for you will largely be determined by your personal preference, the type of diving, your overall budget, and the type that works best with your current gear.
+The type that works best for you will largely be determined by your personal preference, the type of diving you will be doing, your overall budget, and the type that works best with your current gear.

 Before you go out and buy just any old computer, there are a few questions you must as yourself.